Fr0stb1t3/hxdgrid/README.md

 ### Browser compatibility
 The script works on Firefox, Chrome, Safari and IE9.
 While it may work on older IE versions it may need some tweaking.

-### Requirements

-HxdGrid uses some jQuery functions for now.
-These are in the process of being replaced and soon it will be standalone.

-* [jQuery] -At least 1.6.0

-Additional modules have more dependencies.
-Currently the hexblock module has a svg clipping dependency on  [clip-path-polygon]

 # Usage and Setup
 #### Also available at http://fr0stb1t3.github.io/hxdgrid/